Darrell Harper: Buffalo Bills

 Harper was selected by the Detroit Lions in the 15th round (171st overall pick) of the 1960 NFL draft.
 He signed instead with the Buffalo Bills in the newly formed American Football League.
 Harper played as a halfback and placekicker for the 1960 Buffalo Bills and led the AFL with 10 extra points.
 At 2:08 p.m. on Sunday, September 11, 1960, Harper made the opening kickoff in the first regular-season game in the history of the Buffalo Bills.
 He also scored "the first official points" in Bills' history (and the first points in the game) on a field goal from the 35-yard line.
 After taking a 3-0 lead on Harper's field goal, Buffalo did not score again and lost by a score of 27-3 to the New York Titans.

 In the Bill's second game (and home opener) on September 18, 1960, Harper successfully converted the Bills' first extra point kick after Wray Carlton ran for the team's first touchdown.

 Playing against the Los Angeles Chargers on October 2, 1960, Harper kicked the second field goal in team history.

 Later years and death

-After finishing his career as a football player, Harper worked as a teacher and high school football coach for many years in Highland Township, Michigan.
+After finishing his career as a football player, Harper worked as a teacher and high school football coach for many years in [Southfield, Oakland County, Michigan| Southfield-Lathrup High School].
 He also coached at Walled Lake Central High School.
 Harper died in January 2008 at age 69.
 He died of complications of multiple myeloma at Huron Valley-Sinai Hospital in Commerce Township, Michigan.